tpoisot/ms_proba_networks/ms/maintext.md

 \text{P}(ij)\text{P}(kl)$ for any species), and can be represented as Bernoulli trials (so that $0 \leq \text{P}(ij) \leq 1$).
 The later condition allows to derive estimates for the *variance* ($\text{var}(X) = p(1-p)$), and expected values ($\text{E}(X)=p$).
-We cant therefore estimate the variance of most properties, using the fact that the variance of additive independent events is the sum of their individual variances, and the variance of multiplicative independent events is
+We can therefore estimate the variance of most properties, using the fact that the variance of additive independent events is the sum of their individual variances, and that the variance of multiplicative independent events is

 \begin{equation}